 Meetings & Events

-The summer school will focus on the basics of planning disease control programmes.
+The training school will focus on the basics of planning disease control programmes.
 Target audience are primarily SOUND control members from ITC countries.
 More information will be available in the coming months.

 The kick-off meeting of the SOUND Control COST Action was on 29 October 2018 in Brussels.
 Our COST Action selected as one of the pilot groups which meant that we tried a different approach than ‘normal’ to get acquainted with the rules of regulations of COST and to discuss our Action.
 In general this meant that the day was very interactive starting with a short presentation of COST and the rules and regulations of participating in a COST action.
 This presentation was intermingled with short activities to get to know each other, to give the group a dynamic boost and a pop quiz to test if we really listened.
 One of the activities involved splitting the group into smaller groups and to let them discuss each of the working groups that were proposed for the Action.
 The people that indicated to be interested in a leader or co-leader position before the start of the Action were asked to lead the discussion and to present the outcome.
 During the afternoon session, first the group voted for the Grant-Holder institution, the chair, vice-chair, STSM committee, Science Communication Manager, and the WG-leaders and co-leaders (the result of this voting can be found on this website).
 Thereafter the elected chair presented the contents of the project which can be found in the MoU of our project that can be found and downloaded from this website and discussed the actions to be taken for the next meetings that will be organised during the first grant period.